What Is A Customer Data Platform (CDP)?

 You have the data…now what?

-Customer Data Platforms are a great storing facility for your customer data, but a CDP must also provide “identity resolution” so you can actually do something with this data.
+Customer Data Platforms are a great storing facility for your customer data, but a CDP must also provide “user resolution” so you can actually do something with this data.
 Identity resolution is the ability to stitch together data to correctly identify your buyer across devices, browsers, and platforms.

-Using identity resolution, a CDP now provides marketers with the full story of each customer.
+Using user resolution, a CDP now provides marketers with the full story of each customer.
 Now you can actually see each customer and perhaps how they start by browsing products on their mobile phone, click on a Facebook ad, make their purchase on a different browser on desktop, and then ask for customer support via web chat.
 Taking this stitched-together view of each customer allows the CDP to properly analyze for trends, behaviors, and even predictions.

 CDP: Platform or Product?